- Ph.D., Boston University, 2000

 - B.A.
 (First Class Honors), Obafemi Awolowo University, Ile-Ife, 1988

-Dr. Akin Ogundiran is Professor of Africana Studies, Anthropology & History at the University of North Carolina, Charlotte where he also served as chair of the Africana Studies Department from 2008 to 2018.
+Dr. Akin Ogundiran is Chancellor’s Professor, and Professor of Africana Studies, Anthropology & History at the University of North Carolina, Charlotte where he also served as chair of the Africana Studies Department from 2008 to 2018.
 He previously taught in the Department of History at Florida International University, Miami and served as director of the institution’s African-New World Studies, 2006-2008.
 His teaching career began in Nigeria where he taught at the University of Benin, among others.

-His research interests focus broadly on the archaeology of emergent communities, social complexity, and cultural history of Atlantic modernity in the Yoruba world.
+His research interests focus broadly on the archaeology of emergent communities, social complexity, and cultural history in the Yoruba world.
 His earlier research efforts sought to understand the impacts of global/regional social, political, and economic processes on community formations; and how social actors created knowledge, communities, and identities with objects and the landscape, 1000-1800 AD.
 Ogundiran is currently leading a research project on the political economy and settlement ecology of the Oyo Empire focusing on the landscape history of the empire’s metropolitan area (Oyo-Ile) and one of its colonies (Ede-Ile).
 He has also facilitated collaborative projects on the archaeology of Atlantic Africa and the African Diaspora.
 In addition, he has written on historiography, Black Intellectual Thoughts, social sustainability, and cultural heritage issues.

 Dr. Ogundiran has received support for his research from the National Humanities Center, Carnegie Foundation, Dumbarton Oaks, Social Science Research Council, Wenner-Gren Foundation for Anthropological Research, National Endowment for the Humanities, Boston Humanities Foundation, American Philosophical Society, and the National Science Foundation-supported programs, among others.
 In spring 2018, he was a Yip Fellow in Magdalene College, University of Camridge.